LightNetDev/minimal-template/README.md

 ## 📄 License

-This template is shared under the [MIT License](LICENSE) — you're welcome to reuse it, tweak it, or even remove the license if you're building something new from it.
+This template is shared under the [MIT-0 License](LICENSE) — you're welcome to reuse it, tweak it, or even remove the license.
 Make it yours!